South and Southeast Asian Studies (BA)

 - A Dutch pre-university education (VWO) diploma.

-- A Propaedeutic diploma or final diploma from a higher professional (HBO) institution plus proof of your proficiency in English (see below: Language requirements).
+- A Propaedeutic diploma or final diploma from a University of Applied Sciences (HBO).
+Proof of your proficiency in English might be required (see below: Language requirements).

 - A University first year certificate or degree.